DuncanMays/axon-ECRG/README.md

 print(stub.hello_world().join())
 ```

-Services can be connected with a RemoteWorker object just like RPCs:
+The same configuration options like `stub_type` can be used in `get_ServiceStub`.
+Services can be connected with a RemoteWorker object just like RPCs, though they're on an attribute matching the string passed to the `register_ServiceNode` call on worker:

 ```
 from axon import client